geopm/geopm/service/docs/source/geopm_agent_fixed_frequency.7.rst

 -----------------

+  ``GPU_FREQUENCY``\ :
-  ``ACCELERATOR_FREQUENCY``\ : The operating frequency in units of *Hz* for the
+      The operating frequency in units of *Hz* for the Board Accelerators.
-                           Board Accelerators.
 Setting it to a NAN will result in the system default value.
+  ``CPU_FREQUENCY``\ :
-  ``CPU_FREQUENCY``\ : The operating frequency in units of *Hz* for all CPUs.
+      The operating frequency in units of *Hz* for all CPUs.
       Setting it to a NAN will result in the system default value.
+  ``UNCORE_MIN_FREQUENCY``\ :
-  ``UNCORE_MIN_FREQUENCY``\ : The min operating frequency in units of *Hz* for the uncore
+      The min operating frequency in units of *Hz* for the uncore domain.
-                          domain.
 If specified the uncore clock will operate with lower min range of the fixed frequency provided.
 If the parameter is NAN, then the system default range of uncore frequency will be allowed.
+  ``UNCORE_MAX_FREQUENCY``\ :
-  ``UNCORE_MAX_FREQUENCY``\ : The max operating frequency in units of *Hz* for the uncore
+      The max operating frequency in units of *Hz* for the uncore domain.
-                          domain.
 If specified the uncore clock will operate with upper max range of the fixed frequency provided.
 If the parameter is NAN, then the system default range of uncore frequency will be allowed.
+  ``SAMPLE_PERIOD``\ :
-  ``SAMPLE_PERIOD``\ : The sample period in units of seconds.
-If the parameter is NAN,
-                   then the default period is 5e-3 (.005) (5ms).
+      The sample period in units of seconds.
+If the parameter is NAN, then the default period is 5e-3 (.005) (5ms).

 POLICY REQUIREMENTS
 -------------------

-The fixed frequency values must be in the order of ACCELERATOR_FREQUENCY, CPU_FREQUENCY, UNCORE_MIN_FREQUENCY, UNCORE_MAX_FREQUENCY, SAMPLE_PERIOD.
+The fixed frequency values must be in the order of GPU_FREQUENCY, CPU_FREQUENCY, UNCORE_MIN_FREQUENCY, UNCORE_MAX_FREQUENCY, SAMPLE_PERIOD.
 A value must be provided, but can be NAN.